 For many of these disorders, history and physical examination can confirm the diagnosis.

-Sitting, walking, or other complex behavior occurs during sleep, usually with the eyes open but without evidence of recognition.
+Sitting, walking, or other complex behaviors occur during sleep, usually with the eyes open but without evidence of recognition.
 Somnambulism is most common during late childhood and adolescence and occurs after and during arousal from nonrapid eye movement (NREM) stage N3 sleep.
 Prior sleep deprivation and poor sleep hygiene increase the likelihood of these episodes, and risk is higher for 1st-degree relatives of patients with the disorder.
 Episodes may be triggered by factors that cause arousals during sleep (eg, caffeine, other stimulant drugs and substances, behaviors that disrupt sleep) or that enhance N3 sleep (eg, prior sleep deprivation, excessive exercise).

 Patients may mumble repetitiously, and some injure themselves on obstacles or stairs.
 Patients do not remember dreaming after awakening or the following morning and usually do not remember the episode.

-Verbalization (sometimes profane) and often violent movements (eg, waving the arms, punching, kicking) occur during REM sleep.
+Verbalization (sometimes profane) and often aggressive movements (eg, waving the arms, punching, kicking) occur during REM sleep.
 These behaviors may represent acting out dreams by patients who, for unknown reasons, do not have the atonia normally present during REM sleep.
 Patients are aware of having vivid dreams when they awaken after the behaviors.

-Diagnosis may be suspected based on symptoms reported by patients or the bed partner.
+Diagnosis of REM sleep behavior disorder may be suspected based on symptoms reported by patients or the bed partner.
 Polysomnography can usually confirm the diagnosis.
 It may detect excessive motor activity during REM; audiovisual monitoring may document abnormal body movements and vocalizations.
 A neurologic examination is done to rule out neurodegenerative disorders.
 If an abnormality is detected, CT or MRI may be done.

 Bed partners should be warned about the possibility of harm and may wish to sleep in another bed until symptoms resolve.
 Sharp objects should be removed from the bedside.

-Numerous drugs (eg, quinine, Ca and Mg supplements, diphenhydramine, benzodiazepines, mexiletine) have been used; none is likely to be effective, and adverse effects may be significant (particularly with quinine and mexiletine).
+Numerous drugs (eg, quinine, calcium and magnesium supplements, diphenhydramine, benzodiazepines, mexiletine) have been used; none is likely to be effective, and adverse effects may be significant (particularly with quinine and mexiletine).
 Avoiding caffeine and other sympathetic stimulants may help.